Transforming HRM in Aotearoa - Wellington

 With your basket of knowledge, and my basket of knowledge, the people shall prosper.

-This pilot programme aims to provide HR practitioners with an opportunity to develop their HR practice that directly and intentionally benefits Māori employees, recognising Māori as Tāngata Whenua o Aotearoa and Treaty partners.
+This programme aims to provide HR practitioners with an opportunity to develop their HR practice that directly and intentionally benefits Māori employees, recognising Māori as Tāngata Whenua o Aotearoa and Treaty partners.

 Day 1 focuses on: